top of page

 Irregular verbs

-Irregular verbs have a different stem in the singular form but revert back to the original stem in the plural.
-In the verb fahren (to drive/go by mode of transport), for instance, the original stem has an “a”, whereas the “du/er/sie/es” have an “ä”, which we call "umlaut".
+Irregular verbs in German don’t always follow the same predictable patterns as regular verbs, especially in the present and past tenses (For more information on German tenses, check out my designed post).
+They have a different stem in the singular form but revert to the original stem in the plural.
+In the verb fahren (to drive/go by mode of transport), for instance, the original stem has an “a”, whereas the “du/er/sie/es” have an “ä”, which we call "umlaut" and is a letter in its own right in the German alphabet.
 That is the stem change of the verb.
+This vowel change from a to ä in the du and er/sie/es forms is common with irregular verbs.
 The endings are the same as in regular verbs.

 ich fahre